fluttermeetup/learn_dart_in_40_minutes/THANK-YOU.md

 If you haven't received your e-book copy within 12 hours, please kindly send a quick message to [support at dynotes.com] (replace "at" with @).

-Your support helps me continue creating valuable learning resources for developers like you.
-Whether it's tutorials, guides, or projects, your donation makes it possible for me to keep sharing knowledge and making programming more accessible for everyone.
+Your support enables me to keep sharing knowledge and make programming more accessible to everyone.

 Stay connected and look out for more exciting resources!